DevZest/RDO.Net/src/Docs/articles/programming_rdo_wpf/data_binding.md

 ```

 You can find pre-defined binding factory extension methods in static <xref:DevZest.Data.Presenters.BindingFactory> class.
 You can also easily create your own if one does not exist or suit your needs.

+>[!Note]
+>Binding factory extension method should only handle binding between source data and target UI element.
+Do NOT put other presentation logic such as changing the look-and-feel of target UI element in the binding factory extension method.

 ## Two Way Binding